igari/Selenium-Bootstrap/README.md

 - Download & Set PATH for driver binary of each browsers(except for safari10~)

 ### Fully Inherit native Webdriver for NodeJS
-So writable native Webdriver for NodeJS in function `selen.run`
+So writable native Webdriver for NodeJS in function `selenium.run`

-### Better APIs than native Webdriver API
+### Custom Helper APIs

 ##### Problem of `driver.executeScript` and `driver.executeAsyncScript`
 The problem is that they are should to be passed as string like below.